-- 1. Describe 2 students who are different in their learning (e.g., excelling, struggling, learning English) in your class through creating an in-depth profile that may include (as available): - (a) Cultural background based on short interview or questionnaire based on samples that you have from class (cultural practices, interests, preferences); - (b) Learning needs from school records (language, cognitive, behavioral); - (c) Prior learning in one target subject area (based on classroom assessment data). - 2.
-Describe how you would design instruction in the target subject area that supports the students' learning, with reference to theories of learning and evidence-based practice from readings and discussions in your Methods courses. - 3.
-Describe the learning environment of the school and classroom through writing and diagrams.
+- 1. Describe 2 students who have differing learning needs in your class through creating an in-depth profile that may include (as available): - (a) Cultural or language background based on short interview or questionnaire based on samples that you have from class (family cultural practices, interests, preferences); - (b) Learning needs from school records (language, cognitive, behavioral); - (c) Prior learning in one target academic, behavioral, or self-care goal (based on classroom assessment data). - 2.
+Describe how you would design instruction in the target focus area that supports the students' learning and behavior, with reference to theories of learning and evidence-based practice from readings and discussions in your Methods courses.